-The bare wire, when the cable is used, should be marked by a green and yellow earth sleeve.
+The bare wire, when the cable is used, should be marked by a green and yellow earth there.

-Another cable used a lot in domestic lighting is called 3 core & Earth.
-The extra core (wire) is in a yellow insulating sheath and is used as an extra conductor to carry power between 2 or more switches operating lights.
+cable used a lot in domestic lighting is called 3 core & Earth.
+The extra core is in a yellow insulating sheath and is used as an extra conductor to carry power 2 or more switches operating lights.

-Special lighting switch cable can be used.
-This is called "Twin red core" and is used as switch cable for the lights.
-Often this is replaced, by electricians, who use an ordinary 2 core & earth cable as a switch cable and place a little red tape around the black wire in the cable..
+This is called "Twin red core" and is used as cable for the lights.
+Often this is replaced, by electricians, who use an ordinary 2 carth cable as a switch cable and place a little red tape around the black wire in cable..